cloudlinkd-networks/SmartSchool-WhatsApp-Notification/README.md

 - Download the "CloudLinkd-Smart-School.zip" file from the releases tab.
 - Unzip the Downloaded file to the root of your smart school website.
-- Download the "CloudLinkd-Smart-School.zip" file from the releases tab.
 - Go to application/libraries/customsms.php and enter your API Key and Sender/Phone Number ( *Country Code without + ) from your CloudLinkd WhatsApp account https://wa.cloudlinkd.com.

 ## Settings